 The condition of the room must be the same at checkout as it is at check in.
 Residents should review the online Community Guide for the decorations policies specific to the traditional rooms and apartments.
 Students may bring other furniture but the existing furniture MUST remain in the room.
 CAN I BRING FUTONS, RUGS, CARPETS, MINI FRIDGES AND MICROWAVES?
 Yes.
 Since room sizes vary widely even within halls, we suggest waiting until you either have your final room assignment or have moved in to purchase rugs and carpet.
-You will get information from vendors and you can order from them if you'd like but, as a state institution, we don't endorse them.
-Check for guidelines in the Community Guide.
+University Housing offers MicroChill rentals; see page 15 for more information, and check for appliance guidelines in the Community Guide.
 HOW DO THE COMMUNITY-STYLE BATHROOMS WORK?

 In co-ed halls with community bathrooms, students are generally separated by gender on different floors or wings, with bathrooms designated by gender.
 In suite-style rooms with bathrooms, each suite houses same-gender students.
-Some halls have a single-use bathroom available not designated for a specific gender.
+Many halls have a single-use bathroom available not designated for a specific gender.
 DO THE HALLS HAVE KITCHENS?
 All halls have communal kitchens.
 Students must clean up after themselves and use their own kitchen utensils, cookware and dishes.
 Apartment-style rooms have kitchenettes complete with cabinets, a microwave, a kitchen sink and a full-size refrigerator.
 DO THE HALLS HAVE LAUNDRY FACILITIES?
 All halls have laundry facilities onsite.
 Laundry is included in the housing fee-there is no additional cost for laundry-but bring your own HE detergent.
 WHEN IS THE HOUSING FEE DUE?
-HOW DO I PAY?